 What makes people attractive to each other?
 Is it really male power and female beauty that are overwhelmingly important?
 The data suggests not:

-First, people with higher status are, on average, rated more physically attractive—perhaps because they are less likely to be overweight and more likely to afford braces and nice clothes and trips to the dermatologist, etc.
+First, people with higher status are, on average, rated more physically attractive—perhaps because they are less likely to be overweight and more likely to afford braces and nice clothes, trips to the dermatologist and memberships of dating apps like rubmap etc.

 Secondly, the strongest force by far in partner selection is similarity—in education, race, religion and physical attractiveness.
 After taking these two factors into account, McClintock’s research shows that there is not, in fact, a general tendency for women to trade beauty for money.